karakirimu/AudioSelector/gh-pages/_tabs/install.md

 ## Uninstall

-1. If the startup is set to Enabled, please change it to Disabled.
+1. If the startup is set to Enabled, please change it to Disabled. (portable version only)
 2. Delete the folder you downloaded and extracted.